ExtendRealityLtd/VRTK/README.md

-The Basic Teleport script is attached to the `[CameraRig]` prefab and requires an implementation of the WorldPointer script to be attached to another game object (e.g. SteamVR_SimplePointer attached to the Controller object).
+The Basic Teleport script is attached to the `[CameraRig]` prefab and requires an implementation of the WorldPointer script to be attached to another game object (e.g. VRTK_SimplePointer attached to the Controller object).

 The following script parameters are available: